Improve Attention With Online CAT Coaching

 This is because the internet is designed in such a way, that is interrupting your focus.
 Every website has notifications, ads and there are so many types of content that it is impossible to feel the pull.
 In these conditions, the student who can focus and give more time to the CAT preparation will undoubtedly bring a higher CAT percentile.

-Our brain is an organ that constantly craves for new and interesting activities.
+Our brain is an organ that constantly craves new and interesting activities.
 This chase for the ‘novelty’ is regulated by a neurotransmitter called dopamine.
-Before the popularity of high-speed internet, people had normal levels of dopamine, just enough required for motivation for day to day tasks.
+Before the popularity of high-speed internet, people had normal levels of dopamine, just enough required for motivation for day-to-day tasks.
 But since high-speed internet facilitated the use of sites like Facebook, Instagram, and Youtube, humans have had unprecedented spikes in the levels of dopamine.

 Although, there is nothing wrong with using these websites.
 You can use them for productive purposes.
 You will likely get a lot of study material and resources for CAT on Facebook and Youtube.

 But it is important to wary of the way you are using these websites.
 You must not waste time when you should be preparing for the CAT exam.

 A few minutes each day is fine but more than that is unhealthy as well as unnecessary.

 It is important to break this habit before it destroys you.
 If you are preparing for CAT, you need to understand that there is a lot of competition.
 CAT 2020 will likely be given by at least 2.5 lac students.
 A big portion of those is very seriously preparing for CAT with online coaching and other methods.
 They are ready to fight tooth and nail.

 Competition is high and the most serious students who bring the highest percentile in CAT will be those who manage to control their distractions and focus their attention on just CAT preparation.

 How to increase attention span for online CAT coaching